-Deep digging grass roots only occur if a lawn is watered deeply and infrequently.
-It is important to understand that the roots of trees and grasses not only uptake nutrients, but they also give off sugars.
-These sugars attract the first form of bacteria.
-After the first group of bacteria arrive the next type of bacteria will arrive to eat the first type of bacteria.
-Then the next type of bacteria arrives to eat bacteria when the second type arrives.
-Then beneficial fungi arrive to feed on the bacteria.
-Then protozoa arrive to feed on the fungi.
-Then amoeba arrive to feed on the protozoa, then nematodes arrive, and then finally earthworms.
+It is a common misconception that roots of plants only uptake water and nutrients; however, they also give sugars.
+These sugars are what attract the very first form of bacteria to the soil.
+After the first form of bacteria arrive, the next type of bacteria will come to eat the first type of bacteria.
+A third type of bacteria will arrive soon after to eat the second type of bacteria.
+Amoeba, protozoa and beneficial fungi will arrive soon after that to feed on the bacteria and each other.
+Then, nematodes and other insects will arrive to feed on the protozoa, fungi and amoeba.
+Finally earthworms will show up to eat everything that is in the soil.
 If a lawn has a large presence of earthworms then the soil is alive and teeming with microbes.

 Here is a good video made by our friends at Urban Farm Co in Boulder Colorado that explains why a living soil is so important to a plant.

-A soil without microbial activity means the soil is dead and dead soils don’t happen without human interference.
-The two things that most people unknowingly do to kill the soil in their lawn are to over water the lawn and to fertilize the lawn using chemical fertilizers.
-Over watering a lawn kills microbial activity because water replaces air in the soil and therefore the microbes cannot breathe and they die.
-Chemical fertilizers are toxic to microbes and they kill microbial activity.
+A soil without microbial activity means the soil is dead, and dead soils don’t typically develop without human interference.
+The two things that most people unknowingly do to kill the soil in their lawn are to over water the grass and to fertilize the lawn using chemical fertilizers.
+Over watering a lawn kills microbial activity in the soil because water replaces air in the soil and without oxygen the microbes cannot breathe and subsequently die.
+Chemical fertilizers are a concentrated form of salt and are extremely toxic to microbes.
 If a lawn's soil is dead (no microbial activity), it typically takes 1-3 months to get beneficial microbe populations started and another three months to two years to get the lawn microbes thriving.

 For a Free Estimate Click Here